-pathogens to antibiotics.
-Secondly, we used a single phagocytic cell type, which does not necessarily represent the repertoire of cells infected in vivo by these bacteria, but it was selected as a permissive cell line allowing to assess the antibiotic effect without interference of cell defence mechanisms.
+There are two recognized limitations from this work.
+Firstly, for evident safety reasons, we used surrogates of the biothreat pathogens, and could therefore not take into account a possible influence of specific virulence factors in the response from these human pathogens to antibiotics.
+Secondly, we used a single phagocytic cell type, which does not necessarily represent the repertoire of cells infected in vivo by these bacteria, but it was selected as a permissive cell line allowing to assess the antibiotic effect without interference of cell defense mechanisms.
 Yet, taken globally, our data provide strong support for the further evaluation of finafloxacin against the intracellular forms of these biothreat pathogens.
-They also help rationalizing the recently demonstrated efficacy of this fluo-roquinolone in animal models of infection with B. pseudomallei and F. tularensis [29,30].
+They also help rationalizing the recently demonstrated efficacy of this fluoroquinolone in animal models of infection with B. pseudomallei and F. tularensis [29;30].